St. Petersburg, Russia

 Students participating in the program will earn four Vassar credits, all of which can be counted toward their Russian Studies major.
 Credit for 200-level courses on art can be counted toward the Art History major.

-All students reside in private homes in central St. Petersburg, within easy commuting distance of the European University as well as the two principal museums.
+All students reside with host familties in private homes in central St. Petersburg, within easy commuting distance of the two principal museums.
 Every effort is made to place students with families who can provide comfortable and congenial living arrangements.

-The fee for the St Petersburg program covers tuition, room and partial board (breakfast and dinner), round-trip airfare from New York, a local transportation supplement, and cultural excursions sponsored by the program.
+The comprehensive program fee for the St Petersburg program covers tuition, room and partial board (breakfast and dinner), round-trip airfare from New York, a local transportation supplement, and cultural excursions sponsored by the program.

 For Additional Information